DataShades/ckanext-search-tweaks/README.md

 - Define spellcheck field in the schema.
-If you want to use an existing field(`text` for example), change `<str name="field">did_you_mean</str>` value to the name of the selected field instead.
+If you want to use an existing field(`text` for example), change `<str name="field">did_you_mean</str>` value inside `solrconfig.xml` to the name of the selected field instead.

 		<field name="did_you_mean" type="textgen" indexed="true" multiValued="true" />